Skip to yearly menu bar Skip to main content

 2. A Croissant metadata file

-We will provide a tool to verify your dataset based on your Croissant URL.
-This tool will check whether it is valid, sufficiently complete, and whether the data could be accessed and loaded.
+Please use this online tool to verify your Croissant file.
+This tool will check whether it is valid, sufficiently complete, and whether the data can be automatically accessed and loaded (the latter may not be possible for all datasets).
 The same information will be made available to reviewers.

 After submissions are closed, if your Croissant file is invalid or if your data is not accessible, your submission may be desk-rejected.
 Otherwise, reviewers will commence review of your submission paper, dataset, and metadata.